johndimm/WhatLooksGood/README.md

 That is a lucky win-win -- the user saves mental energy, we get useful data.

 The first step in extracting a list of dishes is to look for multiple captions that match exactly.
 If two people have captioned a picture "spam musubi" and posted it to yelp as a food picture, we assume spam musubi is a dish.
 What could go wrong?
+We found 130 of these.

     +----+-----------------+--------+
     | id | dish            | source |